pulumi/docs/content/blog/day-2-kubernetes-migrating-eks-nodegroups-with-zero-downtime/index.md

 ## Learn More

-If you'd like to learn about Pulumi and how to manage your infrastructure and Kubernetes through code, [click here to get started today]({{< ref "/docs/quickstart" >}}).
+If you'd like to learn about Pulumi and how to manage your infrastructure and Kubernetes through code, [get started today]({{< ref "/docs/quickstart" >}}).
 Pulumi is open source and free to use.

-For a follow-up example on how to further use Pulumi to create Kubernetes clusters, or deploy workloads to a cluster, check out the rest of the [Kubernetes tutorials]({{< relref "/docs/reference/tutorials/kubernetes" >}}).
+For further examples on how to use Pulumi to create Kubernetes clusters, or deploy workloads to a cluster, check out the rest of the [Kubernetes tutorials]({{< relref "/docs/reference/tutorials/kubernetes" >}}).